jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W1.md

 - Always use a **tripod**
 - Turn **Image Stabilization OFF** when the camera is mounted on a tripod
 - Take time to adjust framing carefully before shooting

 ---

+<h3 style="color: darkred;">Reviewing & Saving Your Photos</h3>

+This final step ensures that your images are **properly reviewed, saved, and backed up** after shooting.

+---

+### Reviewing Images on the Camera

+After taking a photograph:

+1. Press the **Playback** button to view your image on the LCD screen.
+2. Use the **Navigation Arrows** to move between images.
+3. Check the following:
+   - Is the image **in focus**?
+   - Is the framing intentional?
+   - Are highlights overly bright or shadows too dark?
+4. Use the **Zoom** function to inspect focus and detail.

+📌 *Do not delete images in the field unless you are certain they are unusable.*

+---

+### Transferring Photos to Your Computer

+Once you are done shooting:

+#### Option 1 — Using an SD Card Reader (Recommended)

+1. Turn the camera **off**.
+2. Remove the **SD card** from the camera.
+3. Insert the SD card into a **card reader** connected to your computer.
+4. Open the SD card folder and locate the **DCIM** folder.
+5. Copy your images to a clearly named folder on

+---